JariBey/String-to-Differential-Equation-Solver/README.md

 Code relies on Sympy, re, script.integrate.solve_ivp.
-This project was meant as a Claude Sonnet 4.6 test, but after thorough inspection and testing it provided a useful and effective tool for real-world use.
+This project was meant as a Claude Sonnet 4.6 test, but after thorough inspection and testing it became clear that it provided a useful and effective tool for real-world use.

 Allows for any ordinary- or partial differential equation to be converted from string to solution.
 Ideal for rapid scientific or Machine Learning dataset construction.